NaazS03/DjangoBlog/README.md

 # DjangoBlog
 An example Blog made using Django.
+Follow the tutorial made by Net Ninja on youtube.